cloudnativelabs/kube-router/README.md

 iptables to ensure your firewall rules have as little performance impact on your cluster as possible.

-Kube-router supports the networking.k8s.io/NetworkPolicy API or network policy V1/GA [semantics](https://github.com/kubernetes/kubernetes/pull/39164#issue-197243974).
+kube-router supports the networking.k8s.io/NetworkPolicy API or network policy V1/GA [semantics](https://github.com/kubernetes/kubernetes/pull/39164#issue-197243974).

 Read more about kube-router's approach to Kubernetes Network Policies: